SoftFever/OrcaSlicer/doc/updating/Updating.md

 ![a user setting](setting_user.png)

-Clickign the open lock icon restored the system setting.
+Clicking the open lock icon restores the system setting.

-Additionaly, any setting that is modified but not yet saved onto disk is represented by orange label and a back-arrow:
+Additionally, any setting that is modified but not yet saved onto disk is represented by orange label and a back-arrow:

 ![a modified setting](setting_mod.png)